rostyslavlisovyi/TrainTribeServer/README.md

 - CRUD operations for training events: creating, editing, sorting, and deleting training sessions.
 - **Review system**: Users can leave reviews for completed trainings with ratings and comments.
 - **Points system**: Users earn points for organizing trainings and receiving positive reviews.
+- **Leaderboard system**: A monthly leaderboard is available, ranking users by their points.

 ## Installation and Setup Instructions